SimeonKaishev/Q3_CV_Proj/README.md

 # Album Art generation
+## Overview
+This project explores the use of fine-tuned generative diffusion models to create **custom AI-generated album cover art** conditioned on **musical metadata** such as artist name, album title, genre, mood, and optional lyrics.
+By leveraging **Stable Diffusion 1.5** and applying **LoRA (Low-Rank Adaptation)** for domain-specific fine-tuning, we developed a creative pipeline that produces stylistically coherent and emotionally resonant visuals tailored to the identity of a music album.

+Unlike general-purpose AI art tools, our system is designed specifically for the music industry, offering generation conditioned on structured inputs and incorporating intelligent **title placement** based on image saliency analysis.
+This makes the tool especially useful for musicians, designers, and developers looking to automate the creation of album visuals while preserving artistic alignment with the music’s tone and genre.

+Our contributions include:
+- A curated dataset of over 60,000 album covers across 10 genres: [link](https://huggingface.co/datasets/sskaishev/album-covers-3)
+- A fine-tuned Stable Diffusion model optimized for album art aesthetics
+- A prompt-building interface that integrates metadata and lyrics
+- Saliency-aware title placement for improved readability and layout balance

+This project demonstrates how **domain-specific finetuning of generative models** can unlock practical, high-impact applications in music branding and digital design.

 ## Project Setup Instructions

 This guide will walk you through the steps to set up the environment, install dependencies, and run the Streamlit app for the CV project.